kambei/anytype2notebooklm/README.md

 - Recursively scans a directory for `.md` files.
 - Merges all found files into one output file.
+- **Incremental Updates**: If the output file already exists, the script will only append new files that aren't already included.
 - Adds headers (`# Source: <filename>`) to distinguish between original notes.
 - Adds separators (`---`) between notes.